Kids Camps & Programs

 - Click here to register and for class description

 It is never too early to make a connection with nature!
-Help your baby or toddler explore the world around them in this fun and highly interactive program.
-This fall we will focus on plant parts through explorations of roots, leaves, flowers and seeds.
-Our trained and enthusiastic Garden staff and volunteers will help your child develop hand-eye coordination, motor skills and curiosity in the dynamic world of the Sonoran Desert.
+Babies and toddlers explore the world around them in this fun and highly interactive program as we delve into the worlds of four insect friends: butterflies, ants, dragonflies and bees.
+Our trained and enthusiastic Garden staff and volunteers help your child develop hand and eye coordination, motor skills and curiosity in the dynamic world of the Sonoran Desert.
 Limit 12 children per class.
 Price includes one caregiver per child.

 There is a lot to do at the Garden with your family!
-You can take on the challenge of a Nature Quest, investigate butterflies at the Exploration Station, or search for plants and animals using our bingo sheets.
+You can investigate butterflies at the Exploration Station, or search for plants and animals using our bingo sheets.
 The Garden can be a gateway to the Sonoran Desert with the help of these few simple and fun activities.

 Desert Detectives Bingo